Perversion of Purity

 Acknowledgements: Thank you to my editor Athena, as well as my other betas 3CP, Luq707, Regress, and Thanos for their incredible work on this story.

 Self-Promotion: I have a Discord server where you can chat and read all of my chapters early.
-THE NEXT EIGHT CHAPTERS CAN BE READ THERE RIGHT NOW!
-You can do also follow the ACI100 Twitter account for live updates and to check out my official website.
+You can also follow the ACI100 Twitter account — @ACI_100 — for live updates and to check out my official website.

-If you would like to get my chapters even earlier than Discord and receive other, exclusive benefits whilst generously supporting me at the same time, I have a Patreon page.
-Anyone who signs up to that page can read the NEXT TWENTY-THREE CHAPTERS RIGHT NOW!
-THAT IS THE ENTIRETY OF BOOK 3, PLUS THE FIRST SIXTEEN CHAPTERS OF BOOK 4!
+If you would like to get my chapters even earlier than Discord and receive other, exclusive benefits whilst generously supporting me at the same time, I have a PATREON page.
+The link to that can also be found on my Discord server or website.

 January 2, 1994